Iroquois victim

 in the little town of Rondout, N. Y.

-the February, 1892 census she was listed as a
+In the February, 1892 census Susie was listed as a

 teacher living in Jefferson, NY but in 1891 was